Women Energizing Communities

 Poverty has a clear gender aspect.
 Households led by women experience higher rates of poverty.
 In comparison to men, women are often more disadvantaged when it comes to decent work opportunities and face greater difficulty translating their labour into paid work and their paid work into higher and more secure incomes.

 We prioritize generating opportunities for women in distributing clean energy products, recognizing that incidence of poverty and ultra-poverty appear to be higher among women especially in rural areas.
+In our view, investing in women is not just a moral obligation but also a strategic means to alleviate energy poverty and advance gender equality.

 We have built an operating model that empowers marginalized women as clean energy entrepreneurs and champions of progress.